parulnith/study_buddy_chatbot/README.md

 Study Buddy comes packed with features designed for an effective and enjoyable learning experience:

 1.  **Interactive & Friendly Chat Interface:**
-    * Built with **Gradio**, providing a clean, intuitive, and responsive web UI accessible from any browser.
+    * Built with **Gradio**, providing a clean, intuitive, and responsive web UI accessible from any browser
     * Features a familiar chat format that's easy for kids to use.
     * Starts by asking the child's name for a personalized touch (`kid_name` state).